ellery-it/odoo-serial-scale-drivers/README.md

 # Description
 Additional driver for Odoo Iot Box to read weigths from KERN scales.
 # Supports
-- Kern EOC (limitations: just reads weigth in ASK mode with Remote control instructions.
-Does not consider if weigth is stable or unstable)
+- Kern EOC: just reads weigth in ASK mode with Remote control instructions.
+Accepts weigth without taking into account if scale is in stable or unstable state
-- Kern DE (after setting  baud rate to 9600 and  weighing units to Kg (See kern manual https://www.kern-sohn.com/manuals/files/English/DE-BA-e-1356.pdf)
+- Kern DE: Accepts weigth without taking into account if scale is in stable or unstable state.
+Need to set baud rate to 9600 and  weighing units to Kg on the scale.
+(See kern manual https://www.kern-sohn.com/manuals/files/English/DE-BA-e-1356.pdf)

 # Install